How would $15,000 supercharge your big idea?

 The Succeeds Prize is the state’s most prestigious awards and recognition event for Colorado public schools and educators.
-It is sponsored by the business community in partnership with mindSpark Learning, Colorado Succeeds, and 9NEWS.
+It also provides creative educators with seed funding to bring their big idea to fruition.

 The winners of each award will be announced at a live reveal celebration on Sept.
 18, 2018 at the Ellie Caulkins Opera House.
 In addition to receiving a $15,000 cash prize, winners will also work with Colorado Succeeds, 9NEWS, and mindSpark Learning to share the story of their success with educators, policymakers, and businesses from across Colorado.